barne856/squint/README.md

 auto C = A + B;  // Element-wise addition
 auto D = A * B;  // Matrix multiplication
 auto E = A * 2.0;  // Scalar multiplication
-auto F = A / B;  // Element-wise division
+auto F = A / B;  // General least squares / least norm solution

 // Element access (note the use of () for multi-dimensional access) auto element = A(1, 2);  // Access element at row 1, column 2